 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'What precautions should I follow after embryo transfer in ICSI?', 'Are bloating, cramping and pain good signs after embryo transfer?', 'How long does it take for the embryo to implant after embryo transfer?', 'What should I eat after IVF embryo transfer?', 'When should I take a pregnancy test after a donor-egg embryo transfer?', 'What happens after embryo transfer on each day?', 'When is your period due if the embryo transfer doesn't work?', 'Can you fly right after IVF embryo transfer?', 'What is the best sleep position after embryo transfer?', 'How long after embryo transfer can you have intercourse?' and 'Can smoking affect implantation after embryo transfer?'.
+FAQs from users: 'Can I take a bath after the embryo transfer?', 'What precautions should I follow after embryo transfer in ICSI?', 'Are bloating, cramping and pain good signs after embryo transfer?', 'Is it necessary to rest after the transfer?', 'How long does it take for the embryo to implant after embryo transfer?', 'What should I eat after IVF embryo transfer?', 'When should I take a pregnancy test after a donor-egg embryo transfer?', 'What happens after embryo transfer on each day?', 'When is your period due if the embryo transfer doesn't work?', 'Can you fly right after IVF embryo transfer?', 'What is the best sleep position after embryo transfer?', 'How long after embryo transfer can you have intercourse?' and 'Can smoking affect implantation after embryo transfer?'.